Drosera x obovata 'Ivan's Paddle'

 Propagation Techniques

 Divisions: will clump very quickly.
 Are not picky as long as you don’t rip apart to many roots in the process.
+See picture below of a plant beginning to form two distinct plants from a single crown:

 Additional Questions or Suggestions?